Simplifying Asynchronous Action Flow in Redux Applications

 By creating a dedicated reducer for pending indicators, we can use SUCCESS and FAILURE actions to save errors and results in other parts of the state.
 This approach eliminates the need for boilerplate code and provides a more manageable solution.

-The reducer filters out actions whose type doesn’t end with _REQUEST, _SUCCESS, or _FAILURE.
-We then use a getActionName function to extract the action name from the type, and update the state accordingly.
+In this reducer, we use a getActionName function to extract the action name from the type, and update the state accordingly.